Originating and receiving accounts’ addresses are usually composed of the following attributes:

 and city

-properties, as well as optionally filling other properties like building_number
+properties as well as optionally filling other properties like building_number

 , street_name